webasyst/webasyst-framework/README.markdown

 3. MySQL Database:

 	Create a new database for Webasyst Framework and its apps.
-	Open wa-config/db.php in a text editor and enter database connection credentials.

 4. Run Webasyst Framework in a web browser (e.g. http://localhost/webasyst/).